uber/cadence/docker/README.md

 docker-compose up
 ```

-DIY: Building an image for any branch and restarting
+DIY: Building an image for any tag or branch
 -----------------------------------------
-Replace **YOUR_TAG** and **YOUR_CHECKOUT_BRANCH** in the below command to build:
+Replace **YOUR_TAG** and **YOUR_CHECKOUT_BRANCH_OR_TAG** in the below command to build:
+You can checkout a [release tag](https://github.com/uber/cadence/tags) (e.g. v0.21.3) or any branch you are interested.

 ```
 cd $GOPATH/src/github.com/uber/cadence
-git checkout YOUR_CHECKOUT_BRANCH
+git checkout YOUR_CHECKOUT_BRANCH_OR_TAG
-docker build . -t ubercadence/server:YOUR_TAG
+docker build . -t ubercadence/<imageName>:YOUR_TAG
 ```

+You can specify `--build-arg TARGET=<target>` to build different binaries.
+There are three targets supported:
+* server.
+Default target if not specified.
+This will build a regular server binary.
+* auto-setup.
+The image will setup all the DB/ElasticSearch schema during startup.
+* cli.
+This image is for [CLI](https://cadenceworkflow.io/docs/cli/).

-Or for auto-setup images:
+For example of auto-setup images:
 ```
 cd $GOPATH/src/github.com/uber/cadence
 git checkout YOUR_CHECKOUT_BRANCH